pyControl/docs/docs/user-guide/hardware.md

 ![POW as digital diagram](../media/hardware/POW_as_digital_out_diagram.png)

+This can be useful if you need to control devices that require a digital logic signal with a voltage higher than 3.3V (though many 5V logic devices work fine with 3.3V inputs), or if you just need more digital outputs.
+!!! hint "Inverted output"
     When the driver line (POW) is off the output will be pulled up to 5V, when the driver line is on it will pull the output down to 0V.
-This can be useful if you need to control devices that require a digital logic signal with a voltage higher than 3.3V (though many 5V logic devices work fine with 3.3V inputs), or if you just need more digital outputs.
+    In your task code, to have the more conventional association of "on" meaning high voltage and "off" 0V, you can set the [digital output](hardware.md#digital-output) `inverted` property to `True`.
+    This change is particularly relevant if you want the POW pin's output voltage to be 0V when the task in not running, as all digital outputs automatically begin "off" when a task is uploaded and are turned "off" when a task is stopped.
+#### Special
 The special function pin has different functions on different ports, for example it may be an extra driver line or a pin with digital to analog (DAC) functionality, see above for more information.

+#### Usage
 Typically devices which plug into a behaviour port have several inputs and outputs, for example the [Poke](#poke) device comprises an IR beam, stimulus LED and solenoid.
 Rather than having to specify each input and output on a hardware device separately, each device has its own Python class which takes a behaviour port as an argument, allowing it to be instantiated with a single command.
 For example the hardware definition below specifies that 3 nose pokes are plugged into ports 1-3 of Breakout board 1.2.

 ```python